harsiratgrewal/harsiratgrewal/README.md

 # About
  Final year CS undergraduate.
-Prospective graduate student for Masters in AI.
 Currently working on Front-End development and innovative algorithms.

 ## Socials